ksator/lab_management/README.md

 jsnapy --check pre post -f jsnapy/cfg_file_check_topology_EX.yml --folder jsnapy

 ```
-you can also limit this action to one device, and use the verbose mode:
+You can also limit this action to one device, and use the verbose mode:
 ```
 jsnapy --check pre post -f jsnapy/cfg_file_check_topology_QFX.yml --folder jsnapy -v -t  172.25.90.174
 ```